OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Projects___CHIP-8.md

 					- TODO write this when I get to this stage.
 			- **Stage 3 - Game Design: **
 				- In this final phase, I put both my emulator and assembler to the test by designing a of my own.
 This stage not only served as validation for the work done in the previous stages but also yielded a fun, playable game as the end product of the exploration.
-				- This was by far the hardest stage, as
+				- This was by far the hardest stage, not because it requires both my emulator and assembler to be perfect, rather because I had to program the game in assembly.
+As a result, I had to learn how balance memory management while also designing something fun and feasible for 8-bit retro